 The Silas W Robbins House in Old Wethersfield has been standing since 1873 and has been meticulously restored to hold true to its French and Victorian flair.
 Traditional yet luxurious, it’s a lavish place to rest your head when visiting this part of Connecticut.
 Details inside are elegantly ornate while the outside towers with old school mansion vibes.
 Colorful gardens sweep over the two-acre property, adding to the breathtaking beauty of this historic treasure.

-The Wallingford Victoria Inn is so incredibly detailed, with craftsman woodwork, dramatic peaks and another turn-of-the-century flair.
+The Wallingford Victorian Inn is so incredibly detailed, with craftsman woodwork, dramatic peaks and another turn-of-the-century flair.
 A handful of rooms are available to guests, and the depth that is in every square inch of the walls and flooring is overwhelming, in a good way.
 Spring brings beautiful blooms cascading from the surrounding flower beds, and winter makes for cozy nights by the fire.
 The innkeepers have everything thing covered, from cooked to order breakfast, evening snacks and warm bedtime cookies.
 The Connecticut town in which it resides, Wallingford, is a beautiful part of the state as well.

 Inn at Round Barn Farm - Waitsfield, Vermont (Prices & Photos)